sbates130272/qemu-minimal/README.md

 A good command to start gdb would be:

-gdb -ex 'target remote localhost:1234' -ex 'break <function>' -ex c ./vmlinux
+gdb -ex 'target remote localhost:1234' -ex 'set architecture i386:x86-64:intel' \
+  -ex 'break <function>' -ex c ./vmlinux

 Make sure you have CONFIG_DEBUG_INFO set in the .config when you build the quest kernel.